 In fact, there are some jobs you can get that don’t require any GCSEs.
-Take a look at this list of 23 of the highest paying jobs you can do that require no GCSEs if you don’t think you’ll pass.
+Take a look at this Think Student article that has a list of the highest paying jobs you can do that require no GCSEs if you don’t think you’ll pass.

-And if you really don’t think you’re going to pass, here’s a helpful article outlining what you can do if you fail all of your GCSEs.
+And if you don’t think you’re going to pass, here’s a helpful Think Student article outlining what you can do if you fail all of your GCSEs.

 Your school might not let you take as many GCSEs as you might like, due to their lack of resources or just not enough hours in the day.
 But, can you take more GCSEs without school’s support?

 The answer is yes, if you commit to it.
 You can take as many GCSEs outside of school as you want, provided you’ve got the materials for it.

 Many students decide to hire a private tutor to teach them the content, and then sit the exam at school.
 This is a great way to learn and increase the number of GCSEs you’ll get, but it can be quite expensive.